ropensci-org/makeregistry/README.md

 This is a basic example which shows you how to solve a common problem.
 Currently you need to run it from inside the RStudio thing, where the repos/ live.

 The codemeta creation needs to be run in RStudio cloud where we have a repos/ folder with all clones.
-The `old_cm` parameter allows to use older entries for packages for which CodeMeta creation fails for some reason.s
+The `old_cm` parameter allows to use older entries for packages for which CodeMeta creation fails for some reason.

 ``` r